Canadians Talking Tech

 Blogging from 36,000 feet

-Saturday, June 5th, 2010 Posted in Cool, Gadgets, Mac, Mobile, PC, Reviews, Travel, Web | No Comments »
+Saturday, June 5th, 2010 Posted in Cool, Gadgets, Mac, Mobile, PC, Reviews, Travel, Web | Comments Off on Blogging from 36,000 feet

 This US Airways flight from Philadelphia to Orlando is on a brand spankin’ new (well, at least it looks that way) Airbus A321.
 The interior is beautiful – so 2010-esque, the lighting is targetted and pleasant, the seats comfortable, more legroom, and, best of all – WiFi baby, WiFi!!